newtonjain/Job-timus-Prime/README.md

-# AI Resume Optimizer
+# Job-timus Prime

+**Transforms Your Career** 🚀🤖

 A production-ready web application for optimizing resumes using any LLM API endpoint.
 Upload your resume, provide a job description, and get AI-powered feedback with an improved resume tailored to your target position.
+Just like Optimus Prime transforms vehicles, Job-timus Prime transforms your career prospects!

-## Features
+## ✨ Features

-- **File Upload Support**: Upload resumes in PDF, DOCX, or plain text format
+- **🔄 Universal File Support**: Upload resumes in PDF, DOCX, or plain text format
-- **Universal LLM Integration**: Works with any LLM API (OpenAI, Anthropic, Gemini, custom endpoints)
+- **🌐 Universal LLM Integration**: Works with any LLM API (OpenAI, Anthropic, Gemini, custom endpoints)
-- **Intelligent Parsing**: Extracts text from PDF and DOCX files automatically
+- **🧠 Intelligent Parsing**: Extracts text from PDF and DOCX files automatically
-- **Actionable Feedback**: Provides detailed, quantitative suggestions for improvement
+- **📊 Actionable Feedback**: Provides detailed, quantitative suggestions for improvement
-- **Document Export**: Download improved resumes in both PDF and DOCX formats
+- **📄 Document Export**: Download improved resumes in both PDF and DOCX formats
+- **💎 Professional Display**: Beautiful, modern resume formatting that transforms your presentation
-- **Modern UI**: Beautiful, responsive design with Tailwind CSS and shadcn/ui
+- **🎨 Modern UI**: Beautiful, responsive design with Tailwind CSS and shadcn/ui
-- **Production Ready**: Optimized for deployment on Vercel, Netlify, or any hosting platform
+- **🚀 Production Ready**: Optimized for deployment on Vercel, Netlify, or any hosting platform

-## Tech Stack
+## 🛠️ Tech Stack

 - **Frontend**: Next.js 14, React 18, TypeScript
 - **Styling**: Tailwind CSS, shadcn/ui components